Raul-DC/Crypto-ETL/README.md

    print(f"Number of partitions: {df.rdd.getNumPartitions()}")
    df.display()
    ```
-   <p ="center">To fill it you will need to know your *Container's name* and the *Storage Account's name* and for the file path you could use *.csv and it will select all files in the storage.</p>
+   <p align="center">To fill it you will need to know your *Container's name* and the *Storage Account's name* and for the file path you could use *.csv and it will select all files in the storage.</p>

 3. **Filter and Analyze Data**